elotroalex/chiens/_texts/translation.md

 - Toussaint is conquered; the spirit of Toussaint is not.
 - He still animates thousands of wills
-- Do you see the hills bloated with the menace of rough-necked men?
+- You see those hills bloated with the menace of rough-necked men?
-- The revolt ... my sons, these are my sons.
+- The revolt ... my sons, those are my sons.

 - {:.sp} The Messenger.

 - {:.i2} Your childish imagination is quite touching.
 - Your sons.
 Naive old fool.
-- Your son actually agrees with us that it would be unforgivable if you added theft to your crimes.
+- Your son actually agrees with us that adding theft to your crimes would be unforgivable.

 ---